 Logical device name reserved by DOS for the computer parallel ports.
 Each LPT port is configured to use a different IRQ and address assignment.

-A set of 57 new instructions based on a technique called Single Instruction, Multiple Data (SIMD), which is built into the new Intel Pentium PP/MT (P55C) and Pentium II (Klamath) CPU as well as other x86-compatible microprocessors.
-The MMX instructions are designed to accelerate multimedia and communications applications, such as 3D video, 3D sound, video conference.
+A set of 57 new instructions designed to accelerate multimedia and communications applications, such as 3D video, 3D sound, video conference.